the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 environmental contribution.

-Tropical areas (between the two tropics) are statistically best suited to combat climate change and deforestation.
-In these large areas, trees receive more sunlight and the environmental conditions are perfect for their growth.
+Tropical areas (between the two tropics) are statistically the best suited to combat climate change and deforestation.
+In these large areas, trees receive more sunlight and environmental conditions are perfect for their growth.

 extinction.